 To satisfy my own interest, I am going try to find out a little more about the motor specifications and what to expect as a result.
 What I’m posting today is what I have found briefly browsing around online, next I’ll try manufacturers/resellers.

 I’m only comparing fixed speed motors here.
 Variables and digitally controlled ones such as the Minn Kota or Motor Guide make, whilst more efficient and accurately controllable are an expensive option for my basic recreational application.
 Note: If misled by the terminology, even if the motor is advertised with 5 forward and 3 reverse speeds, that is still a ‘Fixed Speed’ motor.
 Variables controls are akin to a conventional outboard or motorbike throttle.
+For electric motors this is achieved with the use of a Pulse Width Modulator.

 Just comparing the woefully inadequate manufacturers specifications that I can find, we see the following (different manufacturers of motor shown with differing max draw):